Administration order

 Suspended possession order

-A court order granted at a repossession hearing.
-It means that your lender can’t repossess your property as long as you make the payments the court asked for each month.
+A court order given at a repossession hearing.
+It means that your lender cannot take your property as long as you make the payments each month.
+The court will tell you what the amount of these payments will be.
+It is usually your normal monthly payment and something extra to clear the missed payments.

 Back to top